kibetamos/Learning_python/README.md

 ## Lets Learn python
-We are going to cover python lessonnas shown below
+We are going to cover python lessonnas shown below:

 ### Here are python classes